cloudnative-pg/cloudnative-pg/docs/src/operator_capability_levels.md

 Fencing is the process of protecting the data in one, more, or even all instances of a PostgreSQL cluster when they appear to be malfunctioning.
 When an instance is fenced, the PostgreSQL server process is guaranteed to be shut down, while the pod is kept running.
-This ensure that, until the fence is lifted, data on the pod isn't modified by PostgreSQL and that you can investigate file system for debugging and troubleshooting purposes.
+This ensures that, until the fence is lifted, data on the pod isn't modified by PostgreSQL and that you can investigate file system for debugging and troubleshooting purposes.